Does Claude Store Your Conversations?

 Is Claude Private Enough for Sensitive Work?

-For a lot of everyday use, Claude's controls are enough — especially if you turn the training setting off, which both stops your chats being used for training and shortens retention to around 30 days.
+For a lot of everyday use, Claude's controls are enough — especially if you turn the training setting off, which keeps your conversations out of the five-year training pipeline (safety-flagged and self-reported material aside).
 Anthropic's business and API terms are stricter still, which is why serious or regulated work usually belongs there rather than on a personal plan.

 For genuinely sensitive material — legal documents, client data, health information, unreleased work, source code — the level of care should match the stakes.
 That is less about Claude being "bad" and more about the simple fact that anything you paste is processed on someone else's servers.
 The right workflow for a public blog draft and for a confidential settlement are not the same.